bradschwartz/hello-world-aws-lambda-github-actions/README.md

 Diving in, I'm using Go as the language/tooling for the lambda.
-We'll note here every step we said we'd do above for the specific project steps, and try to document the corresponding GitHub Actions setup
+We'll note here every step we said we'd do above for the specific project steps, and try to document the corresponding GitHub Actions setup.

+1. ~~Lint~~
+1. Build/Compile
+  - `go build -o bootstrap -v ./...`
+1. Unit Tests
+  - `go test -cover -v ./...`
+1. Code Quality
+  - Implicitly using SonarCloud, no specific Actions
+1. Deploy
+  - `appleboy/lambda-action@master`